Endoscopic Sleeve Gastroplasty: Risks and Side-Effects

 Availability of all types of bariatric surgery

-Following are the different types of Laparoscopic and Robotic Bariatric & Metabolic Surgeries and Non-Surgical Endoscopic Treatments performed at Manipal Hospital, Dwarka.
+Following are the different types of Laparoscopic and Robotic Bariatric & Metabolic Surgeries and Non-Surgical Endoscopic Treatments performed at Manipal Hospital, Delhi.

 Laparoscopic Adjustable Gastric Banding: In this procedure, the surgeon places the adjustable silicone ring around the stomach.
 This procedure is reversible, and the intestine is not affected by this procedure.

 Laparoscopic sleeve gastrectomy: This procedure involves the removal of a significant portion of the stomach.
 After this procedure, the size of the stomach is reduced to only 15%, and the stomach looks like a tube or sleeve.
 The open ends of the stomach are attached through sutures or surgical staples.

 Laparoscopic Roux-en-Y Gastric Bypass: During this procedure, a small pouch of the stomach is formed through a stapler.
 This pouch is then connected directly with the small intestine, thereby bypassing the remaining part of the stomach.

 Laparoscopic Mini Gastric Bypass: This procedure is also known as a one-anastomosis gastric bypass (SAGB).
 This procedure involves the formation of a long gastric tube, which is connected to small bowel, through the single anastomosis.